University-of-Windsor/PPPCT/README.md

 print("Adjusted Rand Index (ARI):", ari)
 ```

+In the next version of PPPCT we will internalize these codes into our work, so you do not need to do extra codings to get results of ARI <br/>

 ## This Work is under review by the journal of Bioinformatics.

 Copyright © 2023, Ali Abbasi Tadi <br/>